nidhaloff/goli/README.md

 ## FAQ

-### I want to add a useful template that I didn't find in goli
+### How to add a useful template that I didn't find in goli

 If you want to contribute and add templates, just go to `goli/cookiecutters.py`, add your template as a class member variable and finally add it in the repos dictionary under the corresponding language and topic.